stevedonovan/MonoLuaInterface/README.md

 On Debian/Ubuntu, you will need the `liblua5.1-dev` and `mono-devel` packages.

-To build, go into the src directory, and edit `makefile` so that it knows where your Lua headers are, and what the name of your C# compiler is.
+To build, go into the src directory, and run `./configure` (or just edit `config.inc` so that it knows where your Lua headers are, and what the name of your C# compiler is.)
 Then just do `make`.

 To install, go back to the root and run `./install` which is a Lua script.